 In Belgium, the Magotte commission is created and passes the stadiums of the country with a fine comb.

-The stadium is gradually abandoned.
-Some finals of the Coup de Belgique and some matches of the Red Devils (including an
+in the stands.
+A few finals of the Coup de Belgique and a few matches of the Devils (including a friendly Belgium - Zambia of

 On the other hand, the Van Damme Memorial continues to stick to it.